-To truly take the Viking style into the future, try a braided part this year.
+Try a braided part this year to truly take the Viking style into the future.
 The hairstyle is perfect for modern gents who want an edgy warrior appearance without the rough-around-the-edges finish.
 The look also works exceptionally well with an undercut and can be styled on top in many ways, including an on-trend pompadour.
 Of course, the braid will always draw focus and keep the look rooted in Viking history.

 4. Loose Braid

 Long hair can create some seriously awesome Viking looks.
 So, if you’ve already put in the time to grow your locks out to a considerable length, you should reward yourself with an incredible warrior style.
 The loose braid is such a style and one that you should try.
 Don’t be put off if you’ve never braided hair before.
 The process is surprisingly simple, and it won’t matter if it’s imperfect.

 5. Top Knot + Undercut

 Want a hairstyle that’s equal parts Viking and hipster?
 Look no further than a top knot and undercut combination.
 The unique style can easily fall into either category and be styled depending on your preference.
 For a decidedly more Viking look, maintain plenty of texture on top and keep the bun messy.
 For a more hipster style, neatly comb and smooth your hair for a sleek look.
 Best of all, both work flawlessly with a cool beard.

 6. Long Hair + Beard

 Vikings and punks may have more in common than you think.
 As well as a healthy dose of attitude, the two groups also seemingly shared an appreciation of the Mohawk.
-While they may have worn the look in different ways, the cut was essentially the same.
+While they may have worn the look differently, the cut was essentially the same.
 Shaved sides with a noticeably longer strip of hair running down the middle of the head from the hairline to the back.
 Today, the hairstyle is still an excellent choice for gents and a top look to try if you can handle its intensity.